Shreeramghimire/Salmon-Statistics/README.md

 - **Comparing two independent means (two-sample t-test):** You have to estimate two means ($\bar{x}_1$ and $\bar{x}_2$).
 You lose 2 degrees of freedom. **$df = n_1 + n_2 - 2$.**

 - **Linear Regression (Estimating a slope and intercept):** You have to estimate two parameters (the slope and the intercept) to draw your best-fit line.
 You lose 2 degrees of freedom. **$df = n - 2$.**

+**Golden Rule: When we calculate variance, we have $n$ data points.
+But we already **"spent"** 1 piece of information to calculate $\bar{x}$.
+Therefore, only $n-1$ of our data points are actually free to vary.
+Because only $n-1$ pieces of information are contributing to the variance, we divide by $n-1$.
+Dividing by $n$ would be like saying we have more information than we actually do, which makes our estimate falsely precise (and biased).**

 ## Gamma Distribution
 Gamma distribution is the bigger, more flexible parent of the Chi-Squared distribution.